lambdatoast/lambdatoast.github.com/_drafts/concrete-vs-abstract.md

 When you change your "level of abstraction", what you're moving closer to, or away from, is some *problem*, not "the real world".

-Now, what you'll see is that defining the problem goes in parallel with identifying the essence of it, which again, is what designing an abstraction is.

 *Nothing* is either essential or non-essential "in general".
-It makes no sense to talk about them without defining what the problem is.
+It makes no sense to even use those words without defining what the problem is.

 ## Abstraction: The process, the tools, and the result